fumes/fumes.jekyll/_posts/2017-01-29-bali-chinese-rooster.md

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_MG_9069.jpg %}

-So event during this new lunar year celebrations there is plenty of room to take your turn and [light up your pack of incenses](http://www.dailymail.co.uk/health/article-3210400/Could-incense-toxic-cigarette-smoke-burn-sticks-release-compounds-linked-cancer.html), while sporting your sober red outfit.
+So even during this new lunar year celebrations there is plenty of room to take your turn and [light up your pack of incenses](http://www.dailymail.co.uk/health/article-3210400/Could-incense-toxic-cigarette-smoke-burn-sticks-release-compounds-linked-cancer.html), while sporting your sober red outfit.

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_MG_9073.jpg %}